openenergymonitor/guide/source/setup/iotawatt.markdown

 - The IotaWatt can receive automatic OTA updates.
 - Firmware releases are published to [Releases page of the IotaWatt GitHub Repo](https://github.com/boblemaire/IoTaWatt/releases).

-IotaWatt checks the [IotaWatt.com](http://IotaWatt.com) site for new software every 1hr.
-The update process takes less than a minute and the new firmware is authenticated with a digital signature from IotaWatt.
+IoTaWatt checks the [IotaWatt.com](http://IotaWatt.com) site for new software every 1hr.
+The update process takes less than a minute and the new firmware is authenticated with a digital signature from IoTaWatt.

 ![iotawatt status](/images/setup/iota-device.png)